Here’s why Michigan orchards are leaving apples on trees

 ALPINE TOWNSHIP, Mich.
-(WOOD) — You may notice more apples left on Michigan trees this year.
+(WOOD) — People in Michigan may notice more apples left on trees this year.
 That’s because orchards say it does not make economic sense to harvest all the fruit.

 Schweitzer Orchards, located near Sparta, left rows of apples on its trees.

-Operations Manager Nick Schweitzer says they try to harvest as much as possible, but because of this year’s strong supply coupled with higher labor costs, it makes more financial sense to not harvest every piece of fruit.
+Operations Manager Nick Schweitzer said they try to harvest as much as possible, but because of this year’s strong supply coupled with higher labor costs, it makes more financial sense not to harvest every piece of fruit.

 A strong crop means there are plenty of apples in storage this year.
 With a limited amount of space, the most profitable get priority.

-The orchard says in addition to the economic challenges of harvesting these apples, the cold weather is a challenge.
+The orchard said in addition to the economic challenges of harvesting these apples, the cold weather is a challenge.

-Katie Vargas with Joe Rasch Orchards in Alpine Township is also a board member with USApple.
+Katie Vargas, with Joe Rasch Orchards in Alpine Township, Michigan, is a board member with USApple.

-She says for the first time, her family farm near Sparta did not harvest 10 to 15% of its crop.
-The biggest factor is labor costs, which have gone up about 40% over the past five years, she says.
+She said for the first time, her family farm near Sparta did not harvest 10% to 15% of its crop.
+The biggest factor is labor costs, which have gone up about 40% over the past five years, she said.

 As for the apples still on the tree, they will serve a purpose.